The World is Ending, and That’s a Good Thing

 Can you feel the energy shift with these words?

+They elicit the releasing of a breath that had been held in for too long, the relaxing of muscles that had been tense and taut.
 All of a sudden, the way forward feels welcoming and within reach.
 Care suggests longevity, rather than an immediate war to be won.
 It calls us in, it’s gentle and expansive.
 It feels achievable, hopeful, and community-oriented.
 It encourages creativity, innovation, and spaciousness to ideate.
 It brings our hearts into the movement, allowing space for all the feelings, including a sense of graceful grief.
-This slow, careful approach gives way to the generating of intelligent responses, versus panicked, knee-jerk reactions.
+This slow, careful approach gives way to the generating of considered responses, versus panicked, knee-jerk reactions.

 Báyò Akómoláfé says “what if the way we’re responding to the crisis, is part of the crisis?” and we couldn’t agree more.